-- 1 pound Idaho Dutch Yellow Potatoes washed and dried
+- 1 pound Idaho Dutch Yellow Potatoes or Fingerlings washed and dried

 - 2 cups extra virgin olive oil

-- ¼ cup garlic cloves about 1 small head of garlic
+- ¼ cup (about 1 small head of garlic) garlic cloves

 Place the potatoes in a baking dish that will hold them snugly, in a single layer, and with enough height to cover them with the oil, without getting too near the top edge.
 Set aside.